LION BABE's Jillian Hervey Shares Why She Kept Her Pregnancy & Her Relationship Private

 Gabrielle Union

 Gabrielle Union had a tough and long journey to motherhood.
 After several unsuccessful attempts at trying to get pregnant naturally and with IVF treatments, she decided to go the surrogacy route.
-In 2018, Gabrielle and Dwyane Wade welcomed their daughter Kaavia James Union Wade and while the family seem to be happy, there was a time when the actress questioned what her bond with her daughter would be like.
+In 2018, Gabrielle and Dwyane Wade welcomed their daughter Kaavia James Union Wade and while the family seemed to be happy, there was a time when the actress questioned what her bond with her daughter would be like.
 Writing in her memoir, You Got Anything Stronger?, she shared.

 “I was so worried that maybe she’s not gonna love me as much because I didn’t birth her.
 Maybe she’s not gonna respect me as much because I didn’t birth her.
 Maybe he’s not ever going to be able to love me fully, completely, because I wasn’t able to do this and I’ll never know.”